 Do you like working in a team?
 Are you interested in health care?
 Do you still want to interact with customers and people every day?
 If you said yes, an exciting career as a pharmacy technician may be right for you.
-This useful guide explains why to become a pharmacy technician, how to do so, and how to choose the right pharmacy technician school for you.
+This useful guide explains why to become a pharmacy technician, how to do so, and how to choose the right pharmacy technician training for you.

 Why Become a Pharmacy Technician?

 Pharmacy technicians hold a unique place in health care in that they can work in a variety of settings.
-They get to interact with customers as well as doctors, pharmacists and other medical professionals.
+They get to interact with customers as well as doctors, pharmacists, and other medical professionals.

 Where Do Pharmacy Technicians Work?

-While many have likely interacted with a pharmacy technician at a retail pharmacy like CVS or Walgreens the last time they were sick, there are other places pharmacy techs can work.
-Some of those options can include:
+While many have likely interacted with a pharmacy technician at a retail pharmacy like CVS or Walgreens the last time they were sick, there are other places pharmacy techs can work.12 Some of those options can include:

-- Pharmacies, including compounding and specialty pharmacies
+- Pharmacies, including specialty pharmacies12

-- Pharmaceutical companies
+- Pharmaceutical companies12

-- Hospitals and other health care clinics
+- Hospitals and other medical facilities5

 Major Pharmacy Technician Employers

-- CVS Health
+- CVS Health Corporation

 - Walgreens Boots Alliance

-- UnitedHealth Group
+- UnitedHealth Group (OptumRx)

-- Walmart Stores
+- Walmart Stores, Inc.

 - The Kroger Company